 the Reading Room.

-In addition to providing our own programming, the Mabel Tainter Center for the Arts partners with many community organizations, including The Menomonie Singers, Menomonie Public Library, Menomonie Woman’s Club, area schools, the Ludington Guard Band, and the Menomonie Theater Guild.
+In addition to providing our own programming, the Mabel Tainter Center for the Arts partners with many community organizations, including University of Wisconsin Stout, Menomonie Public Library, area schools, and the Menomonie Theater Guild.

 History and Architecture

-The Mabel Tainter Memorial Theater was constructed in 1889 as a tribute to young Mabel Tainter, a lover of music and the arts, who died in 1886 at the age of nineteen.
-The Memorial was commissioned by Captain and Mrs. Andrew Tainter.
-Andrew was one of the lumber barons for Knapp, Stout, & Co.
-The memorial still serves today as a performing arts and cultural center.
+The Mabel Tainter Memorial Theater was constructed in 1889 as a tribute to Mabel Tainter, a young woman who loved music and the arts.
+Mabel passed away in 1886 at the age of nineteen.
+The Memorial was commissioned by her parents, Captain and Mrs. Andrew Tainter.
+Captain Tainter was a lumber baron and silent partner with Knapp, Stout, & Co.
+The facility, renamed the Mabel Tainter Center for the Arts, now serves as a performing arts and cultural center.

-In 2007, the theater underwent a 28,130 square foot addition and 22,650 square foot renovation.
+In 2007, the theater underwent an addition and renovation.
 Miller Dunwiddie was the architectural firm hired to respond to the challenges of restoring a community landmark while meeting the needs of a modern theater.
 The addition provided numerous fire/life safety improvements, accessibility updates, and modernized building systems.
 The new exterior is clad in sandstone taken from the original quarry, which, with time, will blend even further with the original Richardsonian Romanesque building.
 The interior restoration involved investigation and careful repair or reconstruction of the elaborate Moorish style decoration.
 Theater seating was widened and refurbished to enhance the visitor's experience.
 The result is a theater that can continue its historic legacy and be appreciated for generations to come.